Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Library of Congress

 Letter to Lyman TrumbullLike Abraham Lincoln, Lyman Trumbull moved to Springfield, Illinois, in the 1830s, established a law practice, and became active in politics.
-When he married Julia Jayne in 1843, Mary Todd Lincoln was a bridesmaid.
+When he married Julia Jayne in 1843, Mary Lincoln was a bridesmaid.
 As a Democrat, Trumbull differed with Lincoln on many issues but joined him in opposing the 1854 Kansas-Nebraska Act, which repealed the Missouri Compromise.
-Both men became members of the newly formed Republican Party soon afterward, and Trumbull supported Lincoln in the 1858 senatorial campaign.
+Both men became members of the newly formed Republican Party soon afterward, and Trumbull supported Lincoln in the 1858 U.S. senate race.

 This letter is a response to Trumbull's inquiry about Lincoln's 1860 presidential intentions.
 Lincoln here confesses that "the taste is in my mouth a little."
 One month after the letter was written Lincoln surprised many political observers by winning the Republican Party presidential nomination.